D4wnstar/aetherwisp/Statistics/Modeling/Estimator.md

 ---
 An **estimator** is a [[statistic]] that attempts to faithfully recreate the [[true value]] of a quantity.
 Being a statistic, it is a [[random variable]].
 An estimator is typically denoted by adding a hat over the quantity's symbol, usually using the letter theta: $\hat{\theta}$ is an estimator of the quantity $\theta$.

-The [[expected value]] of an estimator differs from the true value of the quantity by some amount $b$:
+The [[Expected value]] of an estimator differs from the true value of the quantity by some amount $b$:
 $$\text{E}[\hat{\theta}]=\theta+b$$
 This quantity is known as **bias**.
 If $b\neq 0$, the estimator is said to be **biased**, else it is **unbiased**.